1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Medical History and Physical Exam

-He reviews your diet, fluid intake, exercise habits, medications, and overall health history to identify potential triggers.
+He examines your diet, fluid consumption, physical activity, medications, and health history in general to determine possible causes.

 Blood Tests